 With Symphonic, you can create as many artist profiles as you want without an additional fee.
 That means with Symphonic, you can have those 100 artists for free.
 There is also no recurring fee annually per release, so the client pays $0.00 to leave their album up.

-- We also don’t charge for pre-orders or require clients to upgrade or change their plan if they’d like to have pre-orders for a release.
+- Symphonic doesn’t charge for pre-orders or require clients to upgrade or change their plan if they’d like to have pre-orders for a release.

-- Symphonic offers clients competitive pricing along with many other services and additional support.
+- Symphonic also offers competitive pricing on distribution, along with many other services and additional support.
 Plus, you aren’t required to upgrade and can set custom pricing for partners that accept it.

 Note: If you produce Electronic music, there are additional fees to supply material to Electronic Dance Specialty DSPs and providers with DistroKid.
 With Symphonic, you can deliver to Electronic Dance shops without any extra fees or plans.
 Symphonic started with EDM.
 It’s in our blood. — As an electronic musician, it’d be additionally beneficial to work with a team that understands the genre more than your average distributor.